 How to gain executive support for measuring cyber risk

-There are many frameworks and standards that can point the way towards implementing security controls in an organisation.
-But for risk managers, the challenge is that frameworks such as NIST CSF, ISO 27001 or HITRUST, though useful, were not designed to be measured quantitatively.
+There are many frameworks and standards that point the way towards implementing security controls in an organization.
+But for risk managers, the challenge is that cybersecurity frameworks such as NIST CSF, ISO 27001 or HITRUST, though useful, were not designed to measure controls quantitatively.
 This can make it harder to make a case for investing in controls that are proven to reduce risk.

 Christophe Forêt